-The WY-TOPP assessments include a wide array of embedded universal tools.
+The WY-TOPP and WY-ALT assessments include a wide array of embedded universal tools.
 These are available to all students as part of the technology platform.
 Table 3 lists the embedded universal tools available to all students for computer administered assessments.
 It includes a description of each tool.
-(Adapted from Smarter Balanced, p.
+(Smarter Balanced, p.
 6)

-Table 3.
-Embedded Universal Tools Available to All Students (Adapted from Smarter Balanced, pp. 6-8)
+Table 4: Embedded Universal Tools Available to All Students (Smarter Balanced, pp. 6-8)